Vibe Coding11 min readby agent-kay

 /output-style bkit-learning

 Three commands.
-The first registers bkit's marketplace source, the second installs the plugin (Skills + Agents + Hooks + MCP servers + output styles — all wired at once), and the third picks an output style that teaches you as you go.
-There are four output styles shipped: bkit-learning, bkit-pdca-guide, bkit-enterprise, and bkit-pdca-enterprise. bkit-learning is the gentle one, recommended for your first project.
+The first signs up bkit's marketplace source.
+The second installs the plugin (Skills, Agents, Hooks, MCP servers, and output styles — all wired at once).
+The third picks an output style that teaches you as you go.
+Four output styles ship with bkit: bkit-learning, bkit-pdca-guide, bkit-enterprise, and bkit-pdca-enterprise. bkit-learning is the gentle one, best for your first project.

-After install, /bkit help lists what is available.
-A typical session opens with bkit injecting the current PDCA state into context via the SessionStart hook — so Claude knows where you were in which feature without you retyping it.
+After install, /bkit help lists what you have.
+A typical session opens with bkit pushing the current PDCA state into context via the SessionStart hook.
+Claude knows where you were on which feature without you retyping it.

 The PDCA state machine in action

-The flagship user-facing command is /pdca.
-It moves a single feature through seven phases, each a guarded transition with its own acceptance criteria:
+The main user command is /pdca.
+It moves a single feature through seven phases.
+Each step has its own rules to pass:

 /pdca pm user-auth # requirements -> PRD